adaptris-labs/interlok-soiltype-demo-auth/README.md

 * No Authorization header returns a 403
 * Bad username + password returns a 403

+## Build and run

+* ```docker-compose up```

 __Might take a while to start up with some errors logged; just be patient!__

+A few things to be aware of
+* Because it's docker; the UI might take a bit longer to start and there may be complaints from c3p0.
+This is something to do with the derby driver taking a while to create the database + flyway action.

 ## Virtualbox / docker toolbox notes